 Let’s put a product launch into practice!

-Add tasks and projects into the campaign on the calendar dates that you wish to publish the content on:
+You can add tasks and projects into the campaign on the calendar dates you wish to publish the content on, and assign those tasks out to team members.

-Start organizing your product launch today with CoSchedule’s Marketing Calendar!
+Start organizing your product launch today with CoSchedule’s Calendar

 Product Launch Calendar FAQs